 Patients with generalized adenopathy usually have a systemic disorder.
 However, patients with localized adenopathy may have a local or systemic disorder (including one that often causes generalized adenopathy).

-Nodes that are hard, markedly enlarged (> 2 to 2.5 cm), and/or fixed to adjacent tissue, particularly nodes in the supraclavicular area or in patients who have had prolonged use of tobacco and/or alcohol, are concerning for cancer.
+Cervical or inguinal nodes that are hard, markedly enlarged (> 2 cm), and/or fixed to adjacent tissue are concerning for cancer, particularly in patients who have had prolonged use of tobacco and/or alcohol.
+However, any palpable supraclavicular or axillary node not ascribable to infection regardless of size, should prompt concern about possible intrathoracic or breast cancer.
 Marked tenderness, erythema, and warmth in a single enlarged node may be due to a suppurative node infection (eg, due to staphylococcus or streptococcus).

-If a specific disorder is suspected (eg, mononucleosis in a young patient with fever, sore throat, and splenomegaly), initial testing is directed at that condition (see Table: Some Causes of Lymphadenopathy).
+If a specific disorder is suspected (eg, mononucleosis in a young patient with fever, sore throat, and splenomegaly), initial testing is directed at that condition (see table ).

 If history and physical examination do not show a likely cause, further evaluation depends on the nodes involved and the other findings present.